-The Graduate Comprehensive Exam in the Department of Psychology and Counseling is treated as one of several components of the program meant to ensure that all Master's Candidates acquire training and education that strike an ideal balance between breadth of knowledge across the discipline and depth of knowledge within the candidate's area of specialization.
-The comprehensive exam should be completed in the semester prior to planned graduation, on the date scheduled by the Psychology and Counseling Department.
+The Graduate Comprehensive Exam in the Department of Psychology is treated as one of several components of the program meant to ensure that all Master's Degree candidates acquire training and education that exhibits a breadth of knowledge across the discipline and depth of knowledge within the candidate's area of specialization.
+The comprehensive exam should be completed in the semester prior to your planned graduation, on the date scheduled by the Psychology Department.